 “‘Hey, Grandpa!
 Cohasset’s in the sixth for five-grand today.’

 “‘What’s so damned special about Cohasset?’ he yelled.
 ‘You two save a horse from a beating one time and all of sudden you think he’s a wonder horse?
 Fat chance in hell,’ Papa cursed.
-He realized the colt was dropping in for twenty-five hundred less than previous starts, but the claim was another two-thousand more than he had for Diggery.
-‘Besides, he’s nothin’ but a gawl-danged plodder!
-Ain’t even been closer than five lengths in his last dozen outs, for Christ’s sake.
+He realized the colt was dropping in for twenty-five hundred less than previous starts, but even so, Cohasset was two thousand dollars more than was needed for Diggery.
+‘Besides,’ Papa ranted, ‘he’s nothin’ but a gawl-danged plodder!
+A worthless bum who ain’t been closer than five lengths in his last dozen outs, for Christ’s sake.
 Look!’

 “Though I was upset myself, let alone fearful of Papa's temper, I found the courage to challenge Papa and begged him to heed Moses’ advice.
 All that time, Moses remained silent, his eyes darting between the two of us, torn between his loyalties versus wariness of Papa’s decision.
-But Papa’s glare was too much.
-Moses gave in and agreed to retrieve his savings.
+But Papa’s glare was too much as Moses gave in and agreed to retrieve his savings.

 ‘Don’t do it, Grandpa!
 Don’t do it!
-We can’t afford it if he breaks down.’
+I yelled.
+‘We can’t afford it if the Doc breaks down.’
 I urged Moses to ignore Papa and stick to his own instincts, but instead, he ignored me.

 “I whirled to face my father.
 ‘Grandpa knows, Papa.
 He can really talk to horses, I tell ya.
 He knows.’
 I searched Papa’s eyes, thinking a different tactic might sway his decision.
 ‘If we have to, Papa, we can claim Cohasset out the next race.
 Grandpa likes him better; a lot better.
 I seen it.’
 I prayed he might go for the compromise, but I was wrong.

-“‘Use your fool head, boy.
+“‘Use your dang fool head, boy.
+You ain’t listening!
 I just said we ain’t got enough for Diggery, so how in hell do we pay for the bastard when he’s two-grand more than I got?’
 Papa slammed the form on his desk, sending clouds of dust spiraling into the air.
 Moses was nervous but hopefully excited as he hurried toward the first stall.

-“‘Damn it to hell, boy!
-Are you comin’ with me or not?
-‘Cause if you don’t have the stomach for it, then stay here and help Moses prepare a vacant stall ‘til I get back.’
+“‘Damn it to hell, boy!’ he yelled.
+‘Are you comin’ with me or not?
+‘Cause if you don’t have the stomach for this, then stay here and help Moses prepare a vacant stall ‘til I get back.’

 “Moses soon followed but stopped only feet outside the shed row, his eyes widened in sync with an exuberant smile.

 “‘Yeah, go ahead and party!’
 Papa bellowed.
-‘I hope you two nitwits are satisfied.
-Diggery won his race— by five!
+‘I hope you two nitwits are real happy now, ‘cause Diggery won his race— by five!
 But this— this worthless son-of-a-bitch plodded home sixth, just like I said he would, beaten over a dozen lengths!
 What a bum, a worthless bum,’ Papa grumbled while pouring a bucket of rinse water over Cohasset’s back.

 “Moses whispered into the horse’s nostrils, fixing his scent while stroking the colt’s head and upper neck.
 ‘You remember me, doncha lil’ fella?
-Sho ya do, so doncha pay no ‘tention to Massah D; he mean no hawm.
-Why, he knows you be a good’n.’
-Moses palmed the colt’s muzzle, soothing him to a quieter stand as I rinsed him off.
+Sho ya do, so doncha pay no ‘tention to Massah D. He means you no hawm.
+He knows you be a good’n.’

-“‘Why, you gonna be talkin’ to ol’ Moses from now on.
-You jess bin awaitin’ on me to fix you up— aincha lil’ fella?
+“Moses palmed the colt’s muzzle, soothing him to a quieter stand as I finished rinsing him off.
+‘Why, you gonna be talkin’ to ol’ Moses from now on.
+You jess bin awaitin’ on me to fix you up real good, haven't cha?
 Yassah.
 Jess you wait ‘n see, cuz ol’ Moses be workin’ his magic now, fo’ sho.’

-“‘Christ almighty, I’m gonna be the laughing stock of the whole damned meet.’
-Satisfied Cohasset’s joints felt sound with no heat or filling, Papa said to be mindful of the colt’s temperament, that he was a handful walking back to the barn.
+“‘Christ almighty, I’m gonna be the laughingstock of the whole damned meet.’
+Satisfied Cohasset’s joints and tendons felt sound with no heat or filling, Papa warned us to be mindful of the colt’s temperament, that he tended to be a bit rank walking back to the barn.

 * * *

-“As Papa had so adamantly pointed out, Cohasset’s racing form was pathetic at lower levels, let alone stepping up in class to nearly triple the original value.
+“As Papa had so adamantly pointed out, Cohasset’s racing form was pathetic at lower claiming levels, now stepping up in class to nearly triple the original value.
 Morning line odds and the betting public confirmed it, too, sending Cohasset to the gate at 50-to-1.

 “Uh, you remember the tin box, Robby?”